-To simulate the cut-out it is necessary to change the gradient value at the entry points that contribute to the countersink effect.
+To correctly simulate the cut-out it is necessary to change the gradient vector at the entry points that contribute to the countersink effect.
+Two components of the gradient are estimated from the gradient information of the 2D distance field.
+The z component is constant, i.e, the slope of the countersink frustum.

 Figure 5: Maximum Importance Projection.
-Cylindrical MImP (left) and conical MImP with different slope factors (center and right).
+Illustration of cylindrical (left) and conical countersink (right).